-The answer to this question will depend not only on what state you live in, but also what city or county.
-Regardless of where you live, though, in cases like this, a good first step is often to talk the neighbor.
-It is possible your neighbor is unaware that his smoke is drifting into your house.
-By approaching your neighbor in a considerate manner, you may be able to resolve the problem quickly, and without straining the relationship.
+Regardless of your state or local laws, a good first step could be to talk the neighbors.
+It's possible they're unaware that smoke is drifting into your house.
+By approaching your neighbors in a considerate manner, you might be able to resolve the problem quickly, and without straining the relationship.

 Another relatively informal way to resolve this type of dispute is through mediation.
 Meditation allows parties to try to resolve their dispute without going to court (and with a lot less risk and expense).
 In mediation, a neutral third party (the mediator) meets with the two (or more) sides to help them find a mutually agreeable resolution.
-Mediation is particularly well suited for non-financial disputes, as is often the case in neighbor disputes.
+Mediation is particularly well suited for non-financial concerns, as is often true of neighbor disputes.

 If informal resolution is unsuccessful or not an option, it will be important to become familiar with state and local law on marijuana use.
-In states like Oregon, Colorado, and Washington, where marijuana is now legal to smoke recreationally, the law prohibits public consumption of marijuana.
+In states like Oregon, Colorado, and Washington, for example, where marijuana is legal to smoke recreationally, the law prohibits public consumption of marijuana.

 What this typically means, though, is that the consumer can smoke marijuana in a place not accessible by the general public.
 A back porch, out of view of the public and on private property, is unlikely to run afoul of the public consumption restriction.

-That said, the marijuana smoke and odor may still be a nuisance warranting a civil lawsuit.
-“Nuisance” is usually defined as “something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous.
-Nuisances include a wide range of conditions, everything from a chemical plant's noxious odors to a neighbor's dog barking.”
+In certain situations, marijuana smoke and odor could be considered a nuisance warranting a civil lawsuit.
+"Nuisance" is usually defined as something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous.
+Nuisance cases have been brought in response to a wide range of conditions, everything from a chemical plant's noxious odors to a neighbor's dog barking.

-To prove that something is a private nuisance, you must show that the smoker has unreasonably interfered with your use and enjoyment of your property.
+To prove a private nuisance, you would need to show that the smoker has unreasonably interfered with your use and enjoyment of your property.
 The court will weigh the gravity of the harm to the utility of the conduct causing the harm.
-With both cigarette smoke and marijuana smoke, court’s have been hesitant to declare the odor in itself a nuisance.
-If it is possible to prevail on a nuisance claim, you will likely have to prove some harm beyond being offended by the smell.
+With both cigarette smoke and marijuana smoke, courts have been hesitant to declare the odor in itself a nuisance.
+If it's possible to prevail on a nuisance claim, you will likely have to prove some harm beyond being offended by the smell.

 Some courts also have been hesitant to declare something a nuisance when it is allowed by law.
 What that could mean is that, unless there is a law on the books stating otherwise, a court will be hesitant to say marijuana smoke coming from private property is a nuisance because it is lawful to smoke on private property.

-However, some cities are drafting ordinances that make marijuana smoke that wafts over to a neighbor’s property a nuisance.
-If that is the case in your area, calling local law enforcement may lead to a citation against your neighbor.
-A citation may encourage him to start smoking elsewhere on his property, so that the smoke does not make it to your house.
+However, some cities are drafting ordinances that make marijuana smoke that wafts over to a neighbor's property a nuisance.
+If that is the case in your area, calling local law enforcement could lead to a citation against your neighbors.
+A citation might encourage them to start smoking elsewhere on his property, so that the smoke does not make it to your house.

 Since medical and recreational marijuana have only recently been legalized (and not yet in every state), the law relating to wafting marijuana smoke and odor is still developing.
 An attorney can help make sure you are up to date with the latest developments.
 And if you are worried about the impact on your child's health, you should talk to a medical professional.